 Taking Interdisciplinary Pain Management into Primary Care Chronic Pain Management ECHO provides an opportunity for discussion, and it empowers and supports primary care providers to more effectively and confidently treat patients suffering from chronic pain in all aspects of their experience.
 The Chronic Pain Management ECHO is an integration of medical, pharmacological and psychological considerations into the treatment of the chronic pain patient in rural and more isolated settings.
 The ECHO takes place from noon to 1 p.m. every other Thursday, January through June and September through December.
 Register Topics for Case-Based Learning and Discussion Include: Accessing behavioral health resources Compounded creams Epidural steroid injections Hyperalgesia PTSD The dissatisfied patient Long- vs. short-acting opioids Curriculum for Case-Based Learning and Discussion Sept.
 7, 2017 – Pain Treatment ≠ Pain Pill Sept.
 21, 2017 – Diagnosis of Chronic Pain Oct.
 5, 2017 – Interrelation of Chronic Pain and PTSD and Adverse Childhood events Oct.
 19, 2017 – Co-occurrence of Behavioral Health Concerns with Chronic Pain Patients Nov.
 2, 2017 – Breaking Bad News – How to Effectively Communicate with Chronic Pain Patients Nov.
 16, 2017 – Psychotherapeutic Treatments for Chronic Pain Nov.
 30, 2017 – Co-morbidities in Chronic Pain Dec.
 14, 2017 – Endocrinology in Chronic Pain Jan.
 12, 2018 – Treating patients with chronic or acute pain OUD/Chronic Pain Management Combination ECHO Jan.
 18, 2018 – Participant’s Choice Feb.
 1, 2018 – Pain and Sleep Hygiene Feb.
 15, 2018 – Myths of Chronic Pain Mar.
 1, 2018 – Physical Therapy Interventions in Chronic Pain Mar.
 15, 2018 – Health Literacy : Diagnosis Mar.
 29, 2018 – Population Based Reporting and Use of PDMP in Practice Apr.
 12, 2018 – Regulatory Oversight of Opioids Apr.
 26, 2018 – Clinical Importance of Morphine Equivalents May 10, 2018 – Narcan Use and Distribution May 24, 2018 – Establishing Clinical Guidelines for Chronic Pain Patients June 7, 2018 – Participant’s Choice June 21, 2018 – Expert Team’s Choice Meet the Expert Team The interdisciplinary panel includes clinicians in pain management, behavioral health and pharmacy.
-Karl Haake, MD, Pain Management Consultant, Missouri Primary Care Association George Oestreich, MPA, PharmD, Clinical Pharmacist, G.L.O. & Associates Rich Lillard, PsyD, Clinical Psychologist, Community Health Center of Central Missouri Tony Brenneke, PT, MPT, OCS, Physical Therapist, Select Physical Therapy Ioana Staiculescu, MPH, Health Literacy Expert, University of Missouri CME Information The Office of Continuing Education, School of Medicine, University of Missouri is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+Karl Haake, MD, Pain Management Specialist, Misssouri Primary Care Association George Oestreich, PharmD, Pharmacist, G.L.O. and Associates Rich Lillard, PsyD, Psychologist, Community Health Center of Central Missouri Anthony Brenneke, PT, MPT, Orthopedic Clinical Specialist, Select Physical Therapy Ioana Staiculescu, MPH, Health Literacy Expert, University of Missouri CME Information The Office of Continuing Education, School of Medicine, University of Missouri is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 The Office of Continuing Education, School of Medicine, University of Missouri designates this live educational activity for a maximum of 1.0 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim the credit commensurate with the extent of their participation in the activity.